-Excerpt from L’Abri en Ville 2017 Annual Report posted below.
+Summary of the L’Abri en Ville 2019 Annual Report is posted below.

 This was a year of considerable management change for L’Abri and in true L’Abri fashion it was achieved with minimal disruption to operations.
 Our executive director, Cheryl Lafferty, retired after six years of exemplary service.
 She was replaced by Star Gale who previously held a coordinator position, resulting in an organized cascade of other changes.
 Michelle Mills replaced Cathy de Chambeau, who retired after seven years of valued service, with Vishaka Ratnayake stepping in as part-time coordinator.